prestoalvarez/zk-pig/docs/modified-mpt.md

 As a result, during prepare the following scenarios can occur, when reducing a branch node and resolving the remaining child node
 - child is found, which means that the remaining child node is a short node and it has been pre-injected during [pre-state preparation](#supplemental-technique-pre-injected-short-nodes-from-post-state-in-pre-state) then the branch node is reduced as per standard implementation.
 - child is not found, then the [Modified MPT implementation](#modified-mpt-implementation) reduces branch node in a one-nibble short-node.
-This is exactly what the standard MPT implementation would have done with full-state access, indeed if the remaining child is not found, it implies that it is not a short-node (or it would have been pre-injected and found), thus the standard implementation would reduce the branch node into in a one-nibbe short-node.
+This is exactly what the standard MPT implementation would have done with full-state access, indeed if the remaining child is not found, it implies that it is not a short-node (or it would have been pre-injected and found), thus the standard implementation would reduce the branch node into in a one-nibble short-node.

 So in both scenarios, the behavior is the same as a standard Ethereum MPT implementation with full-state access.